asogbu/pc-exercises/README.md

 ### [Programming Challenges](https://www3.nd.edu/~pbui/teaching/cse.30872.su24/) (Summer Session 2024)

 This repository contains a collection of in-class exercises for the Programming Challenges course.
 During class, students collaborate in groups of 4-5 to design and implement solutions in Python or C++ within a limited time.
-Some exercises, while not covered in class discussions, are also included for additional practice.
+See the original instructor's repository [here](https://github.com/nd-cse-30872-su24/cse-30872-su24-examples/).

 Each folder corresponds to a different exercise and contains: